AmeenMP/mamba-jitter-prediction/README.md

 🧠 Model Overview

-Model: Mamba (structured state space model)
+Model: Model based on the Mamba architecture (structured state space model)

 Input: Sequences of 20 timesteps with 21 features